 This makes it the perfect solution if you are just seeking quick speeds for your laptop/computer for work purposes, or your PlayStation for online gaming.
 When you’re having connectivity issues, using an ethernet cable with your main device is a good idea.

 Another potential solution could be to purchase Wi-Fi boosters.
 These are small devices which you can insert into plug sockets all over your home to boost your internet speeds in the areas of your house where you place the boosters.

-To conclude, yes you absolutely can have multiple internet providers in one house but no, you probably shouldn’t.
-It is likely cheaper and more effective to simply upgrade your current service rather than purchase an additional one.
+To conclude, yes you absolutely can have multiple internet providers in one house – but no, you probably shouldn’t.
+It is likely cheaper and more effective to simply upgrade your current service to get more bandwidth rather than purchase an additional one.